jasonzhang443/JasonAndClaude/README.md

 # JasonAndClaude

-A collection of my Claude Skills and recommended global instructions that I find actually useful.
+A collection of my Claude Skills and recommended global instructions that I find actually useful (works with other LLMs).

 ```bash
 git clone https://github.com/jasonzhang443/JasonAndClaude.git